A framework for distributed discrete evacuation strategies: Core Concepts of the Framework

-Intuitively, the role of the spanning trees in Condition~\eqref{it:partition2} is to ensure that each agent occupying a vertex $u$ of $V_i$ can determine $v_i$ and compute a path connecting $u$ and $v_i$, and traverse this path in at most $\B$ steps.
-The fact that the paths are taken along the spanning tree, as opposed to taking arbitrary paths, finds its applications, e.g., in the proof of Lemma~\ref{lem:first-grouping}, where we bound the number of steps required to form a group by the agents located in particular zones.
-At this point, we emphasize that in general an agent in our algorithm will not necessarily traverse the entire path due to the presence of other agents, but we will prove that thanks to the spanning trees, all agents located in $V_i$ are able to form a group in $\B$ steps (cf. Lemma~\ref{lem:first-grouping}).
+The role of the spanning tree in Condition~\ref{it:partition2} is to ensure that each agent in $V_i$ can identify the root $v_i$, compute a path to the root along the spanning tree, and traverse this path in at most $\B$ steps.
+Using the paths along spanning trees rather than taking arbitrary paths is crucial for bounding the time required to form groups by the agents located in particular zones.
+While an agent may not traverse the entire path due to the presence of other agents, the use of a spanning tree guarantees that all agents in $V_i$ can form a group within $\B$ steps (cf. Lemma~\ref{lem:first-grouping}).

-In what follows, whenever we discuss the properties of a zone $Z$ without explicitly pointing out the corresponding $\B$-partition, it should be understood that they hold regardless of the $\B$-partition to which $Z$ belongs.
-In fact, we will only need to ensure that $Z$ satisfies Condition~\eqref{it:partition2}, when we consider $Z$ out of the context of other zones.
-Also, note that for each $Z$ that satisfies this condition, there exists a $\B$-partition whose $Z$ is a part.